denten-books/plain-text/main.md

 "quotidian" as markers of prestige—notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull your material from one category into the other.

-This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy who in the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et.al. overboard from the ship of Modernity."
-My thesis instead is to hold that in the implicit perusal of the subjectively beautiful discourse literary scholars have abandoned vast and fecund textual vistas.
-Moreover, in privileging the aesthetic, the study of literature has tied its fate to that of an increasingly vanishing pastime—the leisurely reading of fiction.
-Literary academic discourse often seems to contain an implicit assertion for the primacy of that pastime over all others.
-It is as if we were to imagine a peculiar moralizing branch of physics interested in studying only the natural particles it considered especially pleasing, at the expense of all others.

-I share that prejudice along with my colleagues and would rather spend my free time reading Tolstoy and Shakespeare than poring over arcane printer manuals.
-But, I have also come to realize, with the feeling of ever-increasing urgency, that such prejudice cannot serve as sound basis for my academic practice.
-Implicit in that prejudice of mine is the belief—professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry—a belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
-I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts—their movement within and across cultures—present many problems not exhausted by the aesthetic or the moral realms.
-Reading fiction for pleasure may indeed be a vanishing pastime, but that is not to say that our society has gotten less literate.
-On the contrary, the 21st century has seen an explosion in the cultural transmission of textual information.
-Problems of information retrieval, storage, search, and analysis have motivated the growth of whole new disciplines—natural language processing, automatic translation, computational text analysis, human-computer interaction, data science, and many others.
-Unfortunately for us, the development of literary studies during the same time has been marked by a rapid retreat from these fundamentally literary problems into the protected, even if increasingly diminishing, realm of the Literary.

-Wedded to the limited concept of the literary, we literary scholars tirelessly excavate the same sacred patch of ground on the visible tip of a giant iceberg of texts, only to add a few cubic centimeters to its submerged and unexcavated bottom.
-Book sellers and search engine makers have made it their mission to make something of that iceberg as a whole: to fundamentally alter the ways in which we access information, to mine and organize data without regard to its value, and in the process to invent a new amalgamated medium, rich in contextual information and full of creative and shared potential.
-Such lofty goals cannot be left to the technologists—I borrow these words from a man who pioneered the concept of hyperlinks, and who understood that "the design of tomorrow's literature determines what the human race will be able to keep track of and to understand."
-The enterprise of understanding, contextualizing, and transforming contemporary literary practice seems worthy of a discipline that once professed authority on such matters.

-text, information, narrative, form, story, discourse— narrative, language, text, story, prosody, dialogue, composition, discourse, authorship, information, influence, genre, corpus, archive, and interpretation

-It is in the above cluster of critical terms, I locate a notion of poetics capable of addressing not only the machinations of poetry

-Note that I say nothing here in terms of theory or method; nothing about the distinction between hard and soft sciences; nothing about a preference for close or distant reading.
-In these matters as in the matters of our subject of study I simply want to argue against the image of the literary scholar as a finicky epicure of literature and in favor of her image as a voracious omnivore of texts.

-Literary reading is at risk, concluded the survey of Public Participation in the Arts conducted by the Census Bureau on the behest of the National Endowments for the Arts (NEA) in 2004 GET A LONGER QUOTE IN HERE. [@readingrisk2004].
-The conclusion stands in stark contrast with trends that tell a story of an expanding literary, textual field.
-On an average day in 2008, at home, an average American read around 100,500 words a day.
-At 250 words per page, that is around 402 printed pages.
-Between the years of 1980 and 2008, the consumption of information in bytes--a measure that would obviously privilege storage "heavy" content like sound and video--grew at a modest 5.4% per year.
-Reading, in decline until the advent of the internet, has tripled in the same period.
-Reading in print accounted for 26% of verbal information consumed in 1960.
-That number fell to 9% in 2008, but the consumption of words digitally increased to 27% of total consumption.
-Reading--construed broadly--has overall increased its share of household attention span [@bohn2009, @hilbert2012].
-All measures point to a drastic expansion of the textual field.
-The first decade of the 21st century saw a 20% increase in library visitation [@imls2013].
-According to UNESCO data, literacy rates continue to rise globally, as the gender and global gaps begin to close [@unesco2013].
-By a conservative estimate, the number of scientific publication grows at about 4.7% per year, which means that amount of published research roughly doubles every 15 years or so (and the numbers are much, much, higher in some fields) [@larsen2010, @archambault2005, @crespi2008] The number of books published in the United States almost tripled from 2005 to 2009 [@bowker2010].
-As a society we are reading, writing, and publishing more with each year.
-With these figures in mind, I ask: What is the source of modern metaphysical anxiety about the relationship between language and technology?

-In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens1998, @merrin199].
-A decade later it turned against computation, which to many threatens the very foundations of humanity and the humanities [@golumbia2009, @marche2012, @fish2012].
-I will argue here and throughout that the aims of such metaphysical angst are misaligned.
-Reconstructing the physical conditions of textuality reveals radical alienation from the material contexts of knowledge production on the part of readers and authors.
-Although literacy thrives, the very nature of what constitutes a literary text has changed with the advent of new material conditions.
-The changing circumstances threaten to reconfigure modes of literary production, access, and distribution tied to the circulation of paper and ink.

-The expansion of textuality into mediums governed by other logics, indicates a diffusion of literary conceptual apparatus, rather than its decline.
-Disciplines as diverse as anthropology, sociology, bioinformatics, and computer science today routinely use language related to .[^ln-prosody] The convergence between disparate fields of human activity reifies and transforms the vocabulary.
-As a literary scholar, I am compelled to reexamine the critical terms at the very basis of my research in teaching practice.
-In comparing the relatively dour conclusions of NEA's report to broad demographic trends that describe an expansion of the textual sphere, I am faced with two choices.
-The first, hinted by the writers of the report, (the conservative option) to understand the ebbing of literary readership as a general decline of civilization and the arts, and two (

-Our reliance on the concept of value creates also a curious kind of a gap in contemporary material.
-A "modernist" in our field is a specialist who works on documents which are now over a century old.
-And in most universities departments of literature cover only a limited range of best-sellers from the "post WWII period."
-A competent Slavist can recognize a dozen or so contemporaneous literary movements emerging at the turn of the twentieth century, and virtually none at the turn of the twenty-first.
-Are we to believe that no meaningful literary styles have developed in the last several decades?
-The age of genius and innovation has passed?
-No. It is just that our prescription has not been renewed in a long while.
-The old spectacles exclude much vital literary phenomena by design.
-We have become farsighted because our notions of what literature is, remain firmly in the distant past.

 The matter of value in literary criticism has been raised forcefully before, by Northrup Frye, Murray Krieger, and E. D. Hirsch in the late 1960s.
 The